Home / Service Area / Ohio / Licking County / Newark / Metal Roofing

 Why Newark Homeowners Choose Platinum's Amish Crews for Metal Roofing

-All flashing is fabricated on-site.
-Flashing failures are preventable.
-Newark's pre-1940 brick chimneys vary in cap dimension and roof-plane setback in ways that make pre-cut flashing packages a poor fit for the actual structure.
-Each piece of step flashing, counter-flashing, and chimney cap is cut and bent at your home to match your specific chimney.
+Newark's pre-1940 brick chimneys vary in cap dimension and roof-plane setback in ways that make pre-cut flashing a poor fit for the actual structure.
+Each piece of step flashing, counter-flashing, and chimney cap is cut and bent at your home to match your specific chimney profile.
 The crew's final walkthrough covers every flashing transition and penetration point before anyone leaves the property, and photos document every transition.

 New Metal Roof that can be done in Newark, Ohio